BOUT THE BOAT

 From the aft deck a door and staircase lead into the saloon.
 Ceiling height is a convenient 6ft7'+ (200+ cm) throughout the boat.

-But, taking the stairs too hastily still bears a small risk of knocking your head.
+But, taking the stairs too hastily can still bear a small risk of knocking your head.

 An unneeded settee on the opposite side of the dining table was converted into a TV/hifi rack with a subwoover in its base.

-The saloon includes the interior helm to starboard, with a driver seat next to the side door, and a navigator seat to port with a large chart table.
-Anyhow, the interior helm is rarely used by us fair weather sailors.
-It's quieter on the flybridge, too.
+The saloon includes the interior helm to starboard, the driver seat next to the side door, and a navigator seat to port, with a large chart table in front.
+Anyhow, the interior helm is rarely used by us 'fair-weather sailors'.
+It's much quieter on the flybridge, too.

-The locker underneath the helm seat, to right, houses the bar trolley; the drinks' fridge is opposite, on the left side.
+The locker underneath the helm seat, to right, houses the bar trolley; the drinks' fridge is opposite, on the navigators' side.

 The galley is located downstairs to rear.
 It has space for household size equipment, proper work surfaces and a range of eye level cupboards, and is fitted with a fridge, freezer, microwave, dishwasher and washing machine.

 Galley looking towards saloon.
-Sitting on top of the fire extinguisher is a set of ear protectors for those dreaded engine room checks underway (via door behind lifting steps).
+No, the fire extinguisher isn't listening to music, the yellow headset is an ear protector for those routine engine room checks underway (engine room door behind the lifting stairs).

 Galley looking towards aft cabin